Spouted Strainer, Walbrook Valley

 Details

-Examples of this style of spouted strainer were excavated from the site at Northgate House, Walbrook valley, London, and date to around the 2 century CE.
+Examples of this style of spouted strainer were excavated from the site at Northgate House, Walbrook Valley, London, and date to around the 2 century CE.
 The site at Walbrook was a really exciting discovery as it changed our understanding of pottery import and production within the area.
 Previously it had been assumed that much of the pottery used within the London area had been imported.
-However, with the unearthing of 8 kilns, in various forms, situated on the west side of a major tributary of the Walbrook, it became clear that many pottery items where in fact being produced locally.
-Including these functional spouted strainers.
+However, with the unearthing of 8 kilns in various forms, situated on the west side of a major tributary of the Walbrook, it became clear that many pottery items were, in fact, being produced locally, including these functional spouted strainers.

-The spout of the strainer has been attached to the upper side of the bowl and holes pierced through to allow liquid to be drained. whilst larger particles will remind with in the bowl.
+The spout of the strainer has been attached to the upper side of the bowl and holes pierced through to allow liquid to be drained. whilst larger particles will remain within the bowl.
 Able to hold a large capacity the bowl was clearly intended to hold a fair amount of liquid, with the spout located high up on the bowl it results in the liquid needing to be drained very slowly in order to avoid spilling any.
-What exactly they were using this strainer for is unclear, but due to the very small holes between the bowl and the spout it is likely that it was used to strain liquids rather than more solid food stuff, for example beer or wine.
+What exactly they were using this strainer for is unclear, but due to the very small holes between the bowl and the spout, it is likely that it was used to strain liquids rather than more solid foodstuff, for example, beer or wine.

 Materials